Advertisements

 Acute phase

-The acute phase is the initial stage after surgery and is characterised by the presence of swelling and pain.
-So aim of physiotherapy during the acute phase would be to control swelling (oedema) and pain management.
+The acute phase is the initial stage after surgery and is characterised by swelling and pain.
+Physiotherapy’s aim during this phase is to control swelling (oedema) and manage pain.

 Swelling (oedema) control